mnieber/gen/specs/titan.md

 ### The react application

 The frontend:service /has a :node-package.
-:It /uses :create-react-app, :tailwind-css, :prettier and :antd.
+:It /uses :create-react-app, :tailwind-css, :prettier, js:vandelay and :antd.
 :It /has an app:module that /has a :router and an app:store.
 :It /has a donations:module and a donors:module.
 :It /uses a :mock-graphql-server.